Mayor1234/keysystem/README.md

 #### **Build the UI with TailwindCSS**

-- Create the TrustedBy component file in the src folder
+- Create the `TrustedPartners.tsx` component file in the src folder
 - Add background effects using TailwindCss gradient property
 - Import all the company logos in a constant file
 - map all the file and render them in card component